ph4r05/laravel-queue-database-ph4/README.md

 ];
 ```

+- The `num_workers` should correspond to the number of workers processing jobs in the queue.
+- `window_strategy`.
+  - 0 means worker selects one available job for processing.
+  Smaller throughput, job ordering is preserved as with pessimistic locking.
+  - 1 means workers will select `num_workers` next available jobs and picks one at random.
+  Higher throughput with slight job reordering (for more info please refer to the [blog])

 #### Usage

 Once you completed the configuration you can use Laravel Queue API.
 If you used other queue drivers you do not need to change anything else.
 If you do not know how to use Queue API, please refer to the official Laravel documentation: http://laravel.com/docs/queues